-Because of the Chase’s 5/24 rule, these aren’t the first Chase rewards credit cards you should consider if you’re just starting out in collecting travel rewards.
-However, they are a nice compliment if you hold the Sapphire Preferred, Reserve, or Ink Preferred in your wallet.
+Because of Chase’s 5/24 rule, these aren’t the first Chase rewards credit cards you should consider if you’re just starting out in collecting travel rewards.
+However, they are a nice compliment if you hold the Chase Sapphire Preferred® Card, Chase Sapphire Reserve®, or Ink Business Preferred® Credit Card in your wallet.

-How the Freedom and Freedom Unlimited Are Similar
+How the Freedom Flex and Freedom Unlimited Are Similar

 Before we cover the differences, let’s first look at the similarities of both cards: